pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 The grade for the project is composed of 50% for the poster presentation and 50% for the final report.
 Extra points are given when projects are based on open science principles (e.g. data and codes are available in a Github repository) and when data sources or methods go beyond what is covered in the course. **Projects do not need to report "positive results",** what is important is that you show how you have addressed your research questions, document any issues or deviations, and critically reflect on methods and results.

-## Examples of project topics

-#### Replicating a previous paper

-You can select a previous paper and take the same question and methods used in the paper.
-You don't need to do the exact same thing, but the question can be the same.
-For example, you can replicate a study about sentiment analysis or network analysis on Twitter but with Reddit data.
-In this case, it is important that you explain in your report the question and methods of the paper you replicate, how you have deviated from those, and how your results agree, disagree, or are inconclusive.
-Many papers share tweet ids or other kinds of ids for you to generate your own dataset in a similar way, we welcome that kind of replication but not replications based solely on the data shared by the authors of the original paper.

 ## Frequently asked questions
 - **Do I have to work in a group?**